-This beef roast is the best, with only a few ingredients its cooked to perfection in the slow cooker for several hours!
-Its perfectly tender, falls apart and is so great served with potatoes, carrots and onions on the side!
+This 3 envelope roast is the best, tender roast.
+With only a few ingredients, and cooked in the slow cooker it’s tender, falls apart, and is so flavorful.
+Perfect served with potatoes and carrots!

 One of the best comfort food meals in the world is a pot roast.
-A tender and fall aparty roast cooked all day in the slow cooker with carrots and potatoes, is serious perfection!
-This three envelope roast is so easy to make, with literally only seven ingredients (8 if you count water) and its the ultimate roast.
+A tender roast that falls apart after cooking all day in the slow cooker with carrots and potatoes, is seriously perfection!
+This three envelope roast is so easy to make, with literally only seven ingredients (8 if you count water) and its the ultimate roast recipe.

 How to make a Three Envelope Roast?

 First you’ll use one 0.87oz envelope of McCormick’s brown gravy mix, one 1.0 oz envelope of Hidden Valley Ranch Dip Mix, and one 0.7 oz envelope of Italian Salad Dressing Mix.
 Mix those three all together with 2 cups of warm water.
 Set aside for a minute.

 Peel and chop some carrots and potatoes into about an inch to an inch and a half sized pieces.
 About 2 1/2 to 3 cups of each, which was about 6 large carrots and 4 medium sized potatoes for me.
 Chop up about 1/2 of a large onion into the same sized pieces.